 Tin Jo (downtown San Jose, Asian cuisine of all types, inspired owner.)

 Taj Mahal (between Escazu and Santana).
-Indian.
+Great Indian food.

 La Luz (in the Alta Hotel, located between Escazu and Santana).
 International.
-We haven’t eaten here in awhile.

 Monastery (high up in the hills of Escazu).
 Tres Expensive, gorgeous view.